 If you can frame it so that it is in front of you, then you will have the meteors coming towards you.
 This will add a 3D feeling to the image.

-All sky photography is a kind of photography where you use a fisheye lens to frame only the sky.
-From horizon to horizon.
+All-sky photography is a kind of photography where you use a fisheye lens to frame only the sky.

 Stacking Frames for Meteor Photography

 Despite the name, meteors will still be a rare event during a meteor shower.
-A good one can peak at 60/70 meteors per hour.
-But many can be so faint that light pollution renders them invisible.
+A good shower can peak at 60-70 meteors per hour.
+But many meteors can be so faint that light pollution renders them invisible.